-- 5. The Company's Representative Director and Chairman Shigenobu Nagamori concurrently serves as Chairman of the Board of Trustees, Kyoto Gakuen Educational Foundation. - 6.
-Kyoto Gakuen Educational Foundation changed its name to Nagamori Gakuen Educational Foundation effective as of April 1, 2019. - 7.
+- 5. The Company's Representative Director and Chairman Shigenobu Nagamori concurrently serves as Chairman of the Board of Trustees, Nagamori Gakuen Educational Foundation. - 6.
 Salary received as a secondee is determined based on the secondment agreement concluded upon mutual consultation.